 Within three days of taking possession, it is essential that the tenant checks the premises very carefully and notes all discrepancies/deficiencies and alert the owner.
-The contract may say 15/30 days, but still advise the owner quickly.
+The contract may say 10 days, but still advise the owner quickly.
 Some of the items you should pay particular attention to are: broken tiles, chipped sinks, scratched doors, broken window panes, scratched or broken window sills, locks, persiana-cords, and if the premises are rented furnished, a thorough description of the condition of the furniture.
 This is extremely important because, under Italian law, the lack of written evidence of deficiencies at the time of possession presupposes the premises to be in good rental condition, and the tenant to be liable at the end of the tenancy if the deficiencies are not made a matter of record.
 If flyscreens are needed to be replace or some walls repainted, these are at the tenant’s cost, so be careful and keep them in proper use.

 A second important point is the question of maintenance.
 Italian law states that MINOR maintenance (up to 75 euros more or less) is the tenant’s responsibility and that MAJOR maintenance is that of the landlord.
 The law does not specify in detail which is minor and which is major, however the following examples, based on experience, local usage, and case laws are submitted for your consideration: (the following might seem severe, so when in doubt ask us for advice, each landlord is different and may fix some minor maintenance for you, we will give you the best advice according to circumstances)